xsedla1o/LogADComp/README.md

 python orchestrator.py --help
 ```

+The repository also contains all necessary scripts to run experiments on a PBS scheduled HPC cluster like the [MetaCentrum computing grid service](https://docs.metacentrum.cz/en/docs/welcome).
+The scripts are located in the `pbs` directory, and you can learn more about it [here](pbs/README.md).

 ## Visualize outputs

 Once the pipeline is finished, you can visualize the outputs of the methods using the `plot.py` script.
 This script will create plots of the results within the `outputs` directory and saves them alongside the results.
 The script expects the directories with outputs for a specific dataset as input.
 For example, to visualize the outputs of the `HDFS` dataset from the example above, use: